hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 use that one instead.
 {{< /hint >}}

+{{< hint >}}To get multi monitor to work properly on a hybrid graphics device (a laptop with both an Intel and an Nvidia GPU), you will need to remove the `optimus-manager` package if installed (disabling the service does not work).
+You also need to change your BIOS settings from hybrid graphics to discrete graphics.
+{{< /hint >}}

 Following the wrapping instructions found on
 [the Quick Start page](../Getting-Started/Quick-start#wrapping-the-launcher-recommended), wrap the launcher and additionally export these: